Safety Advice

 Studying abroad can be both and exciting and daunting experience for our international students.
 We recognise it might often be first time living away from home in an unfamiliar country for some of our students, things may be different in the UK than you are used to.

-We want everyone to feel safe and at home while studying at Chichester, which is why we strongly encourage students take steps to ensure their safety and well-being while enjoying their studying experience.
+We want everyone to feel safe and at home while studying at Chichester, which is why we strongly encourage students take steps to ensure their safety and wellbeing while enjoying their studying experience.

 Here are some important safety recommendations and resources to consider before traveling to the UK: